Safety Tips

 Tips

 Auto burglary, like any other type of burglary is a crime of opportunity.
-We would like to offer some tips to help you make a difference in your vulnerability to auto burglary.
+We would like to offer some tips to help you secure your vehicle.

 1. Always lock your doors, no matter where you park your car, even at home.